zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_kernel_event_logger.rst

 and :literal:`wait_timeout` functions allow the caller to pend until a new message is logged, or until the timeout expires.

+Timestamp
+*********

+The timestamp used by the kernel event logger is 32-bit LSB of platform HW timer (for example Lakemont APIC timer for Quark SE).
+This timer period is very small and leads to timestamp wraparound happening quite often (e.g. every 134s for Quark SE).

+see :option:`CONFIG_SYS_CLOCK_HW_CYCLES_PER_SEC`

+This wraparound must be considered when analyzing kernel event logger data and care must be taken when tickless idle is enabled and sleep duration can exceed maximum HW timer value.

 Message Formats
 ***************